I overhauled my old recipe system, and show you how to organize recipes in a binder to make things super simple for meal planning!

 Problems with my old system:

-• Almost-Full Recipe Box: I’ve had my recipe box since I was 15, and it’s worked beautifully since them.
+- Almost-Full Recipe Box: I’ve had my recipe box since I was 15, and it’s worked beautifully since then.
 But you know what?
-I’ve got only room for about 25 more recipes before I have to either get rid of some (gasp!), or get a second container.
+I’ve got only room for about 25 more recipes before I have to either get rid of some (gasp!) or get a second container.

 Don’t worry – I’ve cleaned this up relatively quickly (after I finally became aware of the pain points).
 And you can, too!